MikeLorenz/Mountaineer-1/README.md

 Wherever you see `{id/name/link}`, you can specify by id# or name or link.
 To specify a link, type `/mtn allow` followed by a space, then SHIFT-click the actual item and it will paste the link into the text you're typing.

+### /mtn version

+Shows the current version of the addon.

 ### /mtn sound on/off

-Turns addon sounds on or off
+Turns addon sounds on or off.

 ### /mtn check